 This hotel is obviously not for everyone.
 Not all of the rooms are the most practical or even make sense.
 Not everyone can handle staying in a location with such a dark history.

-So if you’re an unconventional type and desire something different when you’re travelling to Amsterdam, then a stay at the Lloyd Hotel is a must.
+So if you’re an unconventional type and desire something different when you’re traveling to Amsterdam, then a stay at the Lloyd Hotel is a must.

 Lloyd Hotel Amsterdam